 As a deputy attorney general from 1987 to 1999, Rodriquez represented the attorney general's office and its Land Law Section clients including the California Coastal Commission, State Lands Commission, and the San Francisco Bay Conservation and Development Commission.
-He then oversaw the Land Law Section as a senior assistant attorney general from
+He then oversaw the Land Law Section as a senior assistant attorney general from 1999 to 2008.

 Before working for the Justice Department, Rodriquez was Hayward's deputy city attorney from 1985 to 1987; Livermore's assistant city attorney from 1983 to 1985; associate program analyst for the Governor's Office of Planning and Research from 1981 to 1983; and a graduate student assistant for the California Coastal Commission from 1979 to 1981.